When is it too harsh to separate a child from their parent?

 It will come as welcome news, then, that the Court of Appeal has greatly simplified things by encouraging tribunals to focus on just a handful of key authorities.
 In doing so, it has also somewhat softened the approach to determining whether separating a foreign national criminal from his settled child or partner is “unduly harsh.”

 Article 8 appeals against deportation by foreign national criminals are governed by section 117B of the Nationality Immigration and Asylum Act 2002 (“the 2002 Act”), which was added to the 2002 Act by the Immigration Act 2014.
-This provides that, where a foreign criminal has been sentenced to a term of imprisonment of more than 12 months and less than four years (or is a “persistent offender” or convicted of an offence that caused “serious harm”), deportation will be in the public interest unless one of three specified exceptions applies or there are “very compelling circumstances.”
+This provides that, where a foreign criminal has been sentenced to a term of imprisonment of more than 12 months and less than four years (or is a “persistent offender” or convicted of an offence that caused “serious harm”), deportation will be in the public interest unless one of three specified exceptions applies.

 One of the specified exceptions applies if the effect of deportation would be “unduly harsh” on a settled partner or child.